ConfRAG: Confidence-Guided Retrieval-Augmenting Generation: Experiment Setup

-\paragraph{Data sets:} As we focus on factuality, we wish to reduce hallucination on factual statements, without regressing performance on general knowledge and problem-solving tasks.
-We thus consider benchmarks in three categories: 1) {\em Short-form factuality benchmarks}, where the answers are mostly short; the question include both {\em simple} questions regarding an attribute of an entity, and {\em complex} ones that require comparison, aggregation, reasoning, and post-processing; 2) {\em Long-form factuality benchmarks}, where answers are expected to be long and contain multiple factual statements; 3) {\em General knowledge benchmarks}, which focuses on general knowledge and reasoning in diverse disciplines.
-Under these three categories we considered seven benchmarks, where Table~\ref{tab:data_stats} summarizes the benchmarks and Appendix~\ref{appen:data} gives details.
+\paragraph{Data sets:} We experimented with three {\em Short-form factuality benchmarks}, where the answers are mostly short; the question include both {\em simple} questions regarding an attribute of an entity, and {\em complex} ones that require comparison, aggregation, reasoning, and post-processing.
+Table~\ref{tab:data_stats} summarizes the benchmarks and Appendix~\ref{appen:data} gives details.